nteract/enchannel/README.md

 Kernel communications are described by a single object containing [subjects](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/subjects.md), each corresponding to a communication channel of the kernel instance.
-There will be between 4 and 5 channels:
+There will be between four and five channels:

 ```js
 const {